Agent Editor

 -

-Defining and maintaining agent behavior as part of the app model in the Studio Pro, including prompts, models, tools, and knowledge bases.
+Defining and maintaining agent behavior as part of the app model in Studio Pro, including prompts, models, tools, and knowledge bases.

 -